-Number of risks Threat Scenario Note Probability Impact on the project The value of risk Proposal for action Expected costs Deadline for implementati on of measures Personal responsibility (risk owner) New value of reduced risk 1.
-Occurrence of the Almost 30% of We assume the weather as 50 % Failure of work capacity and delay of 300 000 EUR Flu vaccina EUR 100 vaccine Exceptional diseases will be influenza employe forecast in the the contract by 3 tion Vaccination in January compensated for the spring become previous year.
-EUR 600 000.
-Agreed with the company risk period March April ill. doctor - agreed by the 2 March-April.
-3. ••••• 4.
+Number of risks Threat Scenario Note Probability Impact on the project The value of risk Proposal for action Expected costs Deadline for implementati on of measures Personal responsibility (risk owner) New value of reduced risk

+1. Occurrence of the influenza epidemic in the spring period March-April.
+Almost 30% of employe es become ill.
+We assume the weather as forecast in the previous year.
+50 % Failure of work capacity and delay of the contract by 3 months - penalty EUR 600 000.
+300 000 EUR Flu vaccina tion EUR 100 vaccine Vaccination in January Agreed with the company doctor - agreed by the employees at workshops Exceptional diseases will be compensated for overtime - zero risk

+2. •••••

+3.

+4.